stevana/coverage-guided-pbt/README.md

 #### Collecting statistics

+The way we collect statistics about the generated data is through these two functions:

 ``` haskell
 label :: Testable a => String -> a -> Property
 label s a = Prop (add `fmap` evaluate a)